MisterJeffryEpstein/zmk-sweep-ru/README.md

 ---

-## How Russian works

-ZMK only sends standard US keycodes — there are no Russian letters in the firmware.
-Russian appears because Pop!\_OS / GNOME has two input sources: English and Russian.

-The keyboard has a **combo on both inner thumb keys** that sends `Shift+Alt` → the OS switches its active input language.
-All layers stay the same; the OS just maps the same keycodes to Cyrillic instead of Latin.

 **Setup in GNOME:**
 Settings → Keyboard → Input Sources → add Russian →
 set the switch shortcut to `Shift+Alt`